wbio/reviews-collector-ios/README.md

 - `App ID` *(string|string[])*: The app ID is the portion after the `/id` in the iTunes URL (e.g. the app ID for this URL - `https://itunes.apple.com/us/app/google-maps-real-time-navigation/id585027354?mt=8` - would be `585027354`).
 You can pass a single app ID as a string, or multiple app IDs as an array of strings
 - `Options` *(Object)*: An object with any (or none) of the following properties:
   - `maxPages` *(Default 5)*: The maximum number of pages of reviews to parse.
 Use 0 for unlimited
+  - `checkBeforeContinue` *(Default false)*: When true, the `page complete` event will have both a `continue` and a `stop` function as properties of the object emitted on the event (details below).
+One of these must be called before the collector will proceed.
+This is useful when you want to, for example, check to see if the reviews already exist in your database or if they were created in the last X days, etc. **Note:** When this is set to true, `maxPages` will be ignored
+     - `continue()` - Keep processing this app if possible
+     - `stop()` - Stop processing this app and move onto the next one, if applicable
   - `userAgent` *(Default iTunes/12.1.2 (Macintosh; OS X 10.10.3) AppleWebKit/0600.5.17)*: The user agent string to use when making requests
   - `delay` *(Default 1000)*: The delay (in milliseconds) between page requests
   - `maxRetries` *(Default 3)*: The maximum number of times to retry a page that could not be parsed before giving up